trapexit/mergerfs/mkdocs/docs/config/fuse_msg_size.md

 * `fuse_msg_size=UINT|SIZE`
 * Defaults to `1M`
 * Performance improvements often peak at about `4M`
+* If the value is a `SIZE` in the form of `xB`, `xK`, `xM`, `xG`, or `xT` then it will choose the closest multiple of the system page size
+* If the value is just an integer without a size multipler suffix then it is treated as a page count

 FUSE applications communicate with the kernel over a special character
 device: `/dev/fuse`.
 A large portion of the overhead associated with